ulfschneider/ulf.website/content/posts/journal/2021-02-02-japanese-carpentry.md

 Then I saw this beautiful film^[The film was shared by Dave Rupert with his post "[Traditional Japanese carpentry versus modern times](https://daverupert.com/2021/01/traditional-japanese-carpentry-versus-modern-times/)"] of a japanese carpenter building a wooden house for a family, and I thought by myself, with this guy I would be willing to build another house.

 In my opinion this is how any work should be done.
-This is how *my work* must be done.
+This is how I have to do *my work.*

 <figure><iframe width="560" height="315" src="https://www.youtube.com/embed/6HMa5tofqps" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <figcaption><a href="https://www.youtube.com/watch?v=6HMa5tofqps">Kigumi House</a></figcaption></figure>